bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+ A closure is the combination of a function bundled together (enclosed) with references to its surronding state (the lexical enviroment).
+In other words, a closure gives you access to outer functions scope from an inner function.
 2. Study the following code, then answer the questions below.

 ```js